-For me, all of the above can apply at different times, although I’m pleased to say it rarely feels like a chore.
-And if it does, that can lead to some very useful discussion and reflection on practice that always leads to a feeling of growth and renewal.
+For me, any of the above can apply at different times, although I’m pleased to say it rarely feels like a chore.
+And if it does, that can generate some very useful discussion and reflection on practice that always leads to a feeling of growth and renewal.

 I suspect the approach we take to supervision says plenty about the approach we take to our counselling work; and that is something I enjoy as a starting point to a supervisory relationship.

 Having completed certificate training in supervision from the Macclesfield Counselling & Training Centre, I practice supervision in a relational and integrative way, using Hawkins & Shohet’s seven eyed model.
 My own counselling work is with individual adults, and I am currently available to supervise already qualified practitioners who also work with adults.

 I mostly work online, but can consider options on face-to-face.
 Please ask.

 Supervision fees: £50 for one hour, £65 for 90 minutes.

 BACP is one of the UK’s leading professional bodies for counselling and psychotherapy with around 60,000 members.
 The Association has several different categories of membership, including Student Member, Individual Member, Registered Member MBACP, Registered Accredited Member MBACP (Accred) and Senior Registered Accredited Member MBACP (Snr Acccred).

 Registered and accredited members are listed on the BACP Register, which shows that they have demonstrated BACP’s recommended standards for training, proficiency and ethical practice.
 The BACP Register was the first register of psychological therapists to be accredited by the Professional Standards Authority (PSA).